 5 ways to use marketing automation to optimize your communication

-1 - Welcome emails, the first point of contact
+1 - Welcome emails, the first contact point

 When a contact enters your database via one of your acquisition sources (contests, newsletters, creation of a personal account...), you have the opportunity to initiate the conversation with them by sending them a welcome e-mail.
 This step should not be underestimated, it is your first contact with your audience.
 These emails will improve the deliverability of your future communications and the commitment of your contacts.

-According to the study GetResponse E-mail Benchmarkswelcome emails can achieve up to 80% open rateand 20% click-through rate.
-These impressive results show that it is at this first stage that our contacts give us their full attention.
+According to the study by GetResponse E-mail Benchmarks welcome emails can achieve up to 80% openening rate and 20% click-through rate.
+These impressive results show that it is at this first stage that your contacts give their full attention.

 Welcome emails can go far beyond the simple thank you sent at the creation of the account.
 They allow your organization to present its history, its values, or even its offers and upcoming events.
 Other types of emails are also well suited to the automation exercise.
 This is globally the case of all service emails, informing your contacts of various practical elements related to their purchases and subscriptions.